abivia/ledger/README.md

 Tests: ![php 8.0](https://github.com/abivia/ledger/actions/workflows/php80.yml/badge.svg) ![php 8.1](https://github.com/abivia/ledger/actions/workflows/php81.yml/badge.svg)

+Ledger lets you track anything related to money in your application with a single package while making your CFO happy at the same time.
+No matter if your app is handling memberships for a small club or supporting a multinational enterprise, Ledger can handle it.

 Ledger is a full-featured implementation of the core of any good accounting system, a double-entry journal and general ledger.
 It is not a complete accounting solution, but rather the minimum for keeping track of financial transactions.
 Ledger features a JSON API that provides access to all